-“It’s so easy for that to sometimes get missed,” said Voxpopme CTO and Co-Founder Andy Barraclough about thinking of your customers as people.
+“It’s so easy for that to sometimes get missed,” said Voxpopme CTO and Co-Founder Andy Barraclough about thinking of your customers as people on an episode of “Reel Talk: The Customer Insights Show.”
 “In a tech business you refer to your users and the connection to the customer gets lost a little.
 So for me it’s really about who that person is that is interacting with that product.”

 Then of course, you want to keep that focus and alignment going across all the teams.

 “It’s so easy to look at a number, a user, a usage stat,” Andy said.
 “But it’s really about that person you are trying to empathize with.”

 How important is it to involve customers in product development?

 “It’s fundamental and it’s so key of what we do when we innovate on any product,” Andy said.